 Matching family tree profiles for Colonel Tobias Lear, V

-About Tobias Lear
+About Colonel Tobias Lear, V

 Thus River Farm became the northernmost of Washington's five farms, and today's River Farm is located on the northernmost division of that property.
 Although Washington had patiently pursued the acquisition of the property, he never actually lived on or worked this land.
 Instead, he preferred to rent it, first in 1761 to tenant farmer Samuel Johnson who paid ever increasing amounts of his tobacco crop to Washington for the privilege.
 The farm was even once offered for sale in 1773, but instead Washington held on to it and later gave its lease as a wedding present to one Tobias Lear whose bride, Fanny Bassett, was Martha Washington's niece and widow of George Washington's nephew, George Augustine Washington.